microsoft/bedrock/cluster/azure/README.md

 #### Edit Configuration Values

 Most Bedrock deployment environments share a common set of configuration values.
 Listed below are the common set of values and an explanation of those values.
-In addition to these common values, environments that have additional variables, check the `variables.tf` file for your template for specifics.
+In addition to these common values, environments may have additional variables.
+The full list of variables that are customizable are in the `variables.tf` file within each environment template.

-With the new environment created, edit `environments/azure/<your new cluster name>/terraform.tfvars` and update the variables as needed.
+With the new environment created, update the variables in `environments/azure/<your new cluster name>/terraform.tfvars`.

 The common variables:

-- `resource_group_name`: Name of the resource group where the cluster will be located.
+- `resource_group_name`: Name of the resource group where the cluster AKS will be located.
 - `resource_group_location`: Azure region the resource group should be created in.
 - `cluster_name`: Name of the Kubernetes cluster you want to create.
-- `agent_vm_count`: The number of agents VMs in the the node pool.
+- `agent_vm_count`: The number of agent VMs in the the node pool.
 - `dns_prefix`: DNS name for accessing the cluster from the internet (up to 64 characters in length, alphanumeric characters and hyphen '-' allowed, and must start with a letter).
-- `service_principal_id`: The id of the service principal used by the AKS cluster.
+- `service_principal_id`: The id of the service principal created above for the AKS cluster.
 This is generated using the Azure CLI (see [Create an Azure service principal](#create-an-azure-service-principal) for details).
-- `service_principal_secret`: The secret of the service principal used by the AKS cluster.
+- `service_principal_secret`: The secret of the service principal created for the AKS cluster.
 This is generated using the Azure CLI (see [Create an Azure service principal](#create-an-azure-service-principal) for details).
 - `ssh_public_key`: Contents of a public key authorized to access the virtual machines within the cluster.
 Copy the entire string contents of the gitops_repo_key.pub file that was generated in the [Set up GitOps repository for Flux](#set-up-gitops-repository-for-flux) step.
-- `gitops_ssh_url`: The git repo that contains the resource manifests that should be deployed in the cluster in ssh format (eg. `git@github.com:timfpark/fabrikate-cloud-native-manifests.git`).
+- `gitops_ssh_url`: The url of the git repo that contains the resource manifests that should be deployed in the cluster in ssh format (eg. `git@github.com:timfpark/fabrikate-cloud-native-manifests.git`).
 This repo must have a deployment key configured to accept changes from `GitOps_ssh_key` (see [Set up GitOps repository for Flux](#set-up-gitops-repository-for-flux) for more details).
 - `gitops_ssh_key`: Absolute path to the *private key file* (i.e. gitops_repo_key) that was generated in the [Set up GitOps repository for Flux](#set-up-gitops-repository-for-flux) step and configured to work with the GitOps repository.
 - `gitops_path`: Path to a subdirectory, or folder in a git repo

-The full list of variables that are customizable are in the `variables.tf` file within each environment template.

 Each component also may contain component specific variables that can be configured.
 For instance, for the AKS module, additional configuration variables are found in [variables.tf](./aks/variables.tf).